cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 Additionally, you can overwrite the *Tensor Fusion* threshold ``tarantella`` uses with ``--fusion-threshold FUSION_THRESHOLD_KB``
 (cf. :ref:`here <tensor-fusion-label>` and :ref:`here <tensor-fusion-threshold-label>`),
-and set and number of environment variables, most notably ``TNT_TENSORBOARD_ON_ALL_DEVICES``, as explained :ref:`here <callbacks-label>`.
+and set any number of environment variables, most notably ``TNT_TENSORBOARD_ON_ALL_DEVICES``, as explained :ref:`here <callbacks-label>`.